|

 - PAULINE:

-French feminine form of Latin Paulinus,
+French form of Latin Paulina,

 meaning "small."